SickHub/packer-ansible-terraform-lab/PART-1.md

 # Build images with `packer`

+Hint: I use `/data2/runner/images` as location for my images and `/data2/vms` for VMs, you will need to adjust this to your setup.

 ## Build an Ubuntu image from installer ISO with `autoinstall`

 Takes around ~6 minutes on an i7 with SSDs (excluding download)